karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

    - Each loop, check for evidence of missed npm install; prompt if needed.

 ## Completed (recent)
+- Templates:typecheck Windows spawn fix
+  - Runner now prefers the workspace-local tsc (node_modules/.bin/tsc) and only falls back to npx when missing, using shell:true on Windows to avoid EINVAL.
+Keeps robust stdout/stderr capture and full diagnostics.
+  - Combined with narrowed template tsconfig include/typeRoots, this prevents accidental traversal into node_modules/@serverless/typescript/tsconfig.json and eliminates Windows spawn crashes.
 - Templates:typecheck robustness
   - Updated runner to safely convert stdout/stderr to text (string/Buffer/undefined) and print any spawn error, preventing crashes on environments where streams    are undefined while still emitting full diagnostics on failure.
 - Templates:typecheck focus — avoid stray config pickup
   - Narrowed templates/minimal/tsconfig.json includes to TS sources only and constrained typeRoots to "./node_modules/@types" so tsc doesn’t traverse    unrelated package configs during template checks.